TimKaspar/m223-punchclock-frontend/README.md

 | `flutter run` | to run a flutter project in web run the flutter app like normal and select a browser as a device to launch the app on |

 ## Run Project
-**In the settings.gradle file change the `flutterSdkPath` variable to the path to your local instance of your Flutter SDK**<br/>

-If you are having problems locating your local Flutter installation run `where flutter`.<br/>

 **To run the project:**

 1. `flutter run`